als244/ml_dataflow/README.md

 - Automatically configures offloading & recomputation based on specified memory capacities, seqlen, and model size.
 Asynchrous dataflow is abundant, but the math remains the same.
 ### Ideal Schedule for Extending to Distributed Training
 - Almost all aspects of single-worker algorithm stay the same, except for cyclic sharding of layers across devices.
-### Opportunity for concurrent Training and Inference
+### Opportunity for Concurrent Training and Inference
-- Now that we have shuffled data to host memory, this leaves room in precious device memory for running memory-bound inference workloads alongside the compute-bound training.
+- Now that we have shuffled training-related data to host memory, this leaves room in precious device memory for running memory-bound inference workloads alongside the compute-bound training.

 ### [Go to Full Benchmarking Results](#benchmarked-results)